maroacc/Medical-Cost-Personal-Dataset-Analysis/README.md

 - 1 hypothesis test for the variance

 ## 3. Modeling
-- Correlation Analysis of all variables
+- Correlation Analysis of all variables + pairplot()
 - 1 linear regression model (Insurance Forecast)
+  - error, p-values and confidence intervales for bo and b1